-I can’t find any information on the internet about this company or anything like it.
+I can’t find any information on the internet about this company or one with a similar model.
 I’m only 90% sure it was even called “Popi.”
 This post is here for anyone that might be performing a similar search.
 Please add a comment on anything I’m missing.

 I think there were a few issues with this “free pay phone” business plan.
 First of all, regular pay phones were already becoming unpopular because the use of cell phones was rapidly increasing at that time.
 Secondly, the only people I ever saw lined up to use this phone were the homeless and those down on their luck, not exactly a big sell to advertisers.
 Finally, advertising is about reaching as many people as possible.
 How many people would actually hear the phone ad in one day compared to the airing of even one radio commercial?